Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the largest element in a list.
 - Write a program to find the smallest element in a list.

+32. Day 32 (1st August 2024)
+- Write a Python program to find the sum of all elements in a list.
+- Write a program to find the average of all elements in a list.